DavideCarvalho/monad.ts/README.md

 ### ```bind(fn(x: any) => any): Monad<T>```

-this method takes a function as argument and returns a new Monad with your desired type.
+This method takes a function as argument and returns a new Monad with your desired type.

 ```typescript
 const myMonad: Monad<number[]> = Monad.of([1, 2, 3, 4, 5]);